futpix/caravans-in-australia/content/review/1138-Star-Vision-PX2-PRO.md

   ogtitle: "Should I buy PX2 PRO by Star Vision?"
   ogdescription: "The Star Vision PX2 PRO is classed as Off Road, and sleeps 5 people.
 It is Made Overseas and comes in at Unknown Size.
 It generally has No Bathroom or Toilet."
 categories: ["Star Vision"]
-tags: ["Sleeps 5", "Unknown Size", "Off Road", "No Bathroom or Toilet", "Pop top", "Under 50k"]
+tags: ["Sleeps 5", "Unknown Size", "Off Road", "No Bathroom or Toilet", "Pop top", "Under 50k", "Made Overseas"]
 totalLength: "5.92"
 bodyLength: ""
 totalHeight: "2.1"